For more info contact:

 Guernsey, Channel Islands

 Unfortunately, though, you do have to spend some time pondering the world’s biggest unanswered questions: how should we view morality?
 Do we really have free will?
 What is the meaning of meaning?!
-These are split in your first year into four subject areas - Metaphysics and Philosophy of Mind, Logic, Ethics and Set Texts.
+These are split in your first year into four subject areas.
 You can then choose from more options in your 2nd and 3rd years.